Sustainability Stimulus Grant

 - Demonstrate that their project or initiative will be advantageous to Upper Hutt.

-If you know of a sustainability project a business or organisation are thinking about, or if you have one yourself that you’re keen to get cracking on, we want to hear from you!
+If you know of a sustainability project an individual, business or organisation are thinking about, or if you have one yourself that you’re keen to get cracking on, we want to hear from you!

 Have a read through the information below, and if you have any questions or would like to discuss your application, please get in touch with us.

-In the 2021 Long Term Plan consultation, we asked the community if they would like us to adopt a Sustainability Stimulus Grant program of $100,000 per year for the first three years of the Long Term Plan as a trial.
+In the 2021 Long Term Plan consultation, we asked the community if they would like us to adopt a Sustainability Stimulus Grant program.

 Over two thirds of respondents supported the grant.
-As a result, Council have elected to proceed with the grant, which is designed to support initiatives that will reduce the city’s overall emissions profile, and aid in supporting our sustainability goals.
+As a result, Council have elected to proceed with the grant, which is designed to support initiatives that align with our sustainability goals.
+Funding has been granted for the first three years of the Long Term Plan, as a trial.

 Frequently asked questions